-Austria and Germany have a relatively good level of publication of data - 71% and 64% respectively - with SDG data contained in one centralised platform.
+Austria and Germany also have a relatively good level of publication of data - 64% both of them - with SDG data contained in one centralised platform.
 Indeed, as we comment below, Germany is using the same SDG publication software as the UK, although it has not yet added as much data.